TraceDugar/virtual-store/README.md

 - Feature 7: Add product description page.
 - Feature 8: Add Page Router.
 - Feature 9: Add Image Generator for products in Categories and Description page.
+- Feature 10: Add Accordion for Specs, and reviews.
+- Feature 11: Add Suggestions for like items.
+- Feature 12: Responsive Design for portrait and Land Scape orientation.

 #### Tests